mpadge/hackmd-stat-software/standards/spatial.md

 ### 3 Algorithms

 The following standards will be conditionally applicable to some but not all spatial software.
-Procedures for standards deemed not applicable are described in the [R package of this project](https://github.com/ropenscilabs/statistical-software-review).
+Procedures for standards deemed not applicable to a particular piece of software are described in the [R package of this project](https://github.com/ropenscilabs/statistical-software-review).

 -   **SP3.0** *Spatial software which considers spatial neighbours